we-ready/notebook/English/junior.6.md

 ### B

-A: When was the Chinese Communist Party (the Chinese People's Liberation Army, the people's Republic of China) founded?
+A: When was [ ... ] founded?
+- the Chinese Communist Party
+- the Chinese People's Liberation Army
+- the people's Republic of China

-B: It was founded on July 1, 1921 (August 1, 1927, October 1, 1949).
+B: It was founded on [ ... ]
+- July 1, 1921
+- August 1, 1927
+- October 1, 1949.

 ## TEXT